(Click on pics to enlarge)

 1 small tab of Knorr beef bouillon

 Some use none at all, some use parmesan; I used sharp cheddar Wisconsin cheese

 Sauté onions, add meat lightly brown, add everything else except topping except flour and beer.
 Cook on medium then add flour and mix then beer and make a gravy.
 Don’t overcook it has to go into the oven.
 Turn off heat and let sit.

 Make the mashed potatoes, place meat into a square baking dish, top with cheese then top with potatoes and bake at 400ᵒ uncovered 30 minutes or so.
 Let cool and serve.

-• 2 – 4” lengths of Andouille sausage (cut into 1 inch lengths)
+- 2 – 4” lengths of your favorite sausage (Cut to 1 inch pieces)

-• 2 cloves garlic – cut into coins (I grow my own garlic and use Music Garlic)
+- 2 cloves garlic – cut into coins (I grow my own garlic and use Music Garlic)

 Make 2 deep cuts in the chicken on the skin side to the bone so it will cook faster.
-Combined everything in a large bowl and mix to make sure to get the olive oil and herbs on everything.
-In a 450⁰ oven cook one hour or until the chicken is cooked.
+Combine everything in a large bowl and mix with your hands to make sure to get the olive oil and herbs on everything.
+Cook in a 450⁰ oven cook one hour or until the chicken is cooked and crispy.

 This Provençal fish soup dish is called Bourride, (pronounced Boo-reede).